BlaineA97/Portfolio/ExploreJavascript.md

   * Previously, you learned one way that components can interact: a component can render another component.
   * Another way that components can interact: a component can pass information to another component.
   * Information that gets passed from one component to another is known as "props."
+  * Things that are gone over in this section:
+    * Passing a prop by giving an attribute to a component instance.
+    * Accessing a passed-in prop via this.props.prop-name
+    * Displaying a prop
+    * Using a prop to make decisions about what to display
+    * Defining an event handler in a component class
+    * Passing an event handler as a prop
+    * Receiving a prop event handler and attaching it to an event listener
+    * Naming event handlers and event handler attributes according to convention
+    * this.props.children
+    * getDefaultProps

 #### this.props: Access a Component's props
   * Every component has something called props.